Board Source Directories and Scan Paths

 Automatic Scan Sources

 By default, BMGR scans in the following order.
-A board with the same name as one already found is skipped:
+For duplicate board names, the later source overrides the earlier one:

-4. Dependencies with ``path:`` overrides in ``main/idf_component.yml``: Board dependencies pointed to local directories via path: in the main component manifest, with up to 3 levels of recursion; commonly used for local debugging.
+3. Board dependencies with ``override_path:`` or ``path:`` overrides in ``main/idf_component.yml``: Board dependencies pointed to local directories via the main component manifest, with up to 3 levels of recursion; commonly used for local debugging.

-5. Board root directory specified by -c (-c <path>): An additional board collection root directory passed on the command line, with up to 3 levels of recursion.
-Scanned last; a same-named board from any of the first four sources takes priority.
+4. Board root directory specified by -c (-c <path>): An additional board collection root directory passed on the command line, with up to 3 levels of recursion.
+It is scanned last and has the highest priority for duplicate names.

 Note